I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 The cloth loom is trapped.
 Instead of turning the cloth loom:
 	say "Your fingers finally locate the hidden catch which turns the loom, and would have enabled the fullers to work on both sides of the cloth. ";
-	if the cloth loom is trapped
+	if the cloth loom is trapped:
-	begin;
 		now the loom is known to be broken;
 		say "But the mechanism is jammed in some way." instead;
-	end if;
 	say "The mechanism turns smoothly";
 	if something is on the cloth loom, say ", winding [the list of things on the cloth loom] out of sight";
 	if something is in the Internal Cavity, say ", bringing [the list of things in the Internal Cavity] up into view";